WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 <h5 class="webinar-title">Resources</h5>
 <ul class="webinar-list">
-  <li>Download the presentation slides [here](https://www.slideshare.net/WGBH_Archives/preserving-your-station-legacy-with-the-american-archive-of-public-broadcasting-getting-started-and-planning-for-digitization).</li>
+  <li>Download the presentation slides <a href="https://www.slideshare.net/WGBH_Archives/preserving-your-station-legacy-with-the-american-archive-of-public-broadcasting-getting-started-and-planning-for-digitization">here</a>.</li>
-  <li>[Public Broadcasting Core (PBCore)](https://pbcore.org/) is a metadata standard for the description of audiovisual content.
+  <li><a href="https://pbcore.org/">Public Broadcasting Core (PBCore)</a>) is a metadata standard for the description of audiovisual content.
 The site features many tools and resources for cataloging AV content.</li>
 </ul>

 ### Engage Your Community to Celebrate Your History with the AAPB (2019)